Tyrrrz/Tyrrrz.me/data/blog/formatting-xaml-on-build/index.md

 As you can see, this target will trigger automatically on each build, execute `dotnet tool restore` and then run XAMLStyler recursively on the project's directory.

 By executing the restore first, we ensure that the tool is always available.
 Once it's downloaded and installed, running the restore again will just complete instantly, so we don't have to worry about any performance issues.
-I've found this to be the most reliable approach after experimenting with a few different ones.
+I've found this to be the most reliable approach after some experimentation.

 Now, when we run `dotnet build` on the project, it will also execute XAMLStyler to format all XAML files inside it.
 The same will happen if we build the project in Visual Studio, Rider, VS Code, or anywhere else.
-Also, since the tool is installed locally and restored as part of the build, any developer who clones the repository won't have to take any additional steps to get up and running.
+Also, since the tool is installed locally and restored as part of the build, any developer who clones the repository won't have to take any additional steps to get the project up and running.

 ## Summary

-XAMLStyler is an awesome tool that will make you forget about formatting in your XAML files once and for all.
-By integrating it into the build process, we ensure that all XAML files will adhere to a consistent and clean format, no matter who's working on it and where.
+XAMLStyler is an awesome tool that will make you forget about manually formatting your XAML files once and for all.
+By integrating it into the build process, we ensure that all XAML files adhere to a consistent and clean format, no matter who's working on it and where.

 With .NET Core 3.0 we can now install locally scoped command-line tools.
-This is better than the previously available global tool concept because it's more portable.
-By using local tools we can also easily integrate custom workflows into our project.
+For project-specific dependencies, this is better than the previously available global tool concept because it's more portable.

 If you're interested to learn more about .NET Core global and local tools, check out [this article by Andrew Lock](https://andrewlock.net/new-in-net-core-3-local-tools) and [another one by Stuart Lang](https://stu.dev/dotnet-core-3-local-tools).
 There's also a [curated list of .NET custom tools](https://github.com/natemcmaster/dotnet-tools) maintained by Nate McMaster.